astreum/whitepaper/README.md

 The creator of a new block is payed a fee 1,000,000,000 Solar at the current Solar Price.

-### V2: Fusion Contracts
+### Fusion Contracts

-Fusion is the applications platform running on the Astreuos Blockchain.
+Fusion is the applications platform on the Astreuos Blockchain.

 Contracts are applications that run through transaction calls.